vanHeemstraSystems/threejs-collada-gltf/containers/app/threejs/README.md

 Svelte-cubed gives us a method called ```onFrame(callback)`````` that accepts a callback method where we can make some change to our scene on each frame.
 Let’s give it a try.

 A mesh has a ```rotation``` property that accepts an array with x, y, z radian values that each describe the mesh’s rotation along the respective axis (you can brush up on your radians here: [Khan Academy: Intro to Radians](https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:trig/x2ec2f6f830c9fb89:radians/v/introduction-to-radians)).
-We want to rotate our mesh along the y-axis, so we’ll declare a ```rotate``` variable, update it inside the ```onFrame``` callback, and then pass it into our mesh in the ```Octo.svelte``` file:
+We want to rotate our mesh along the y-axis, so we’ll declare a ```rotationY``` variable, update it inside the ```onFrame``` callback, and then pass it into our mesh in the ```Octo.svelte``` file:

 ```
 <script>
     import * as THREE from "three";
     import * as SC from "svelte-cubed";
-    let rotate = 0;
+    let rotationY = 0;
     SC.onFrame(() => {
       // Every frame, assign these radians to rotationY
       rotationY += .01;